-This story begins with two fully grown men hauling enormous bags down 6 flights of narrow stairs in Hanoi.
-Through the simple act of vowing never to use a lift again in Taiwan, these two brothers (from another mother and father) hailing from the hard streets of Salisbury, set out on a journey of rediscovery.
-With this pilgrimage to both to a physical destination (the hostel lobby) and a philosophically hazy location (the inner sanctum of their souls), they rejuvenated their very lifeblood, but also the legends of their self-propelled endeavours, one step at a time.
-From the hostel lobby these previously dormant oaken limbs soon strode out across the land, undeterred by terrain or expectations.
+This story begins with two fully grown men hauling enormous bags down six flights of narrow stairs in Hanoi.
+Through the simple act of vowing never to use a lift again in Taiwan these two brothers, hailing from the hard streets of Salisbury, set out on a journey of rediscovery.
+With this pilgrimage, to both to a physical destination (the hostel lobby) and a philosophically hazy location (the inner sanctum of their souls), they rejuvenated their very lifeblood, but also the legends of their self-propelled endeavours.
+From the hostel lobby, these previously dormant oaken limbs soon strode out across the land, undeterred by terrain or expectations.
 The furious majesty of their pins propelled them to salvation.

-“Use your pins, walk away your sins” – Oscar Wilde.
+“Use your pins, walk away your sins” – The Pope?

 We were heading to Sapa (my home for two weeks in 2013) and I was excited to return.
 The bus, with its weird reclined seats in bunks, was comfy enough despite the fact I had to manspread to the max (due to the foot well not allowing for the passage of my knees).
 We arrived in the mountain town of Sapa under the cover of darkness and despite being greeted by the refreshing mountain air, we were both knackered and desperately in need of a shower.
 The hostel was only a few hundred metres away as the crow flies, however, on maps.me there was no path to get there other than some long hilly detours, so we decided to try and find an alternative route.
 In hindsight, this was a pretty terrible plan.